cliosight/Docs/README.md

 ```

-## Example of Forms in applications ##
+## An Example of Using Forms in Applications ##
-For an application like a meeting scheduling app, forms can be used to create contacts and groups of contacts.
-Along with that meeting scheduling form can also provide the necessary elements of the email notification that will be sent once it is scheduled, updated or cancelled.
+For an application like a meeting scheduling portal, forms can be used to create contacts, groups and meeting requests.
+Forms can provide all the necessary elements for an email notification that has to be sent once it is scheduled, updated or cancelled.
-Forms for this example:
 [Contact](https://app.cliosight.com/app/forms/35/show?noNavbar=true)
 [Group](https://app.cliosight.com/app/forms/34/show?noNavbar=true)
 [Meeting](https://app.cliosight.com/app/forms/52/show?noNavbar=true)

-### A Section of the Meeting Creation Form <a name="meetings_form"></a>
+### JSON tags for a Section of the Meeting Creation Form <a name="meetings_form"></a>
 The components are:
 1. Multiselect input from another table
 2. Drop down menu with hardcoded values
 3. Rules based on the values selected from the drop down
 4. Sub form within a form
 5. Multiple instances of aggregated values within the sub form

 ```css
 {
 	"datasource_id": 1,